-Dear Senators,
+Dear Senator,

-On behalf of The New England Council, I write to encourage you to support the Temporary Reciprocity to Ensure Access to Treatment (TREAT) Act (S. 4421).
+On behalf of The New England Council, I write to encourage you to support the Temporary Reciprocity to Ensure Access to Treatment (TREAT) Act (S. 168).
 This bipartisan legislation would provide temporary reciprocity for health practitioners practicing telehealth during the COVID-19 emergency.
 During this time of uncertainty, it is crucial that patients are able to continue to see providers with whom they have established relationships, especially for mental health.
+We have heard from our members that they are dealing with this issue now and need immediate support to continue to serve patients.

 As you know, The New England Council's membership includes a wide array of healthcare organizations, including hospitals, behavioral health providers, and insurers.
 In addition, we count over 70 college and universities throughout the region as members.
-A wide array of members in both the healthcare and higher education industries have identified this as a concern for continuing to provide adequate care for their communities during this time.
-The issue of cross-border access to mental health telehealth services is particularly relevant for college and university student population, who have seen changes to their housing and living situations and may be using telehealth as they move across state borders and learn remotely.
+A wide array of members in both the healthcare and higher education industries have identified this a concern for continuing to provide adequate care for their communities during this time.
+The issue of cross-border access to mental health telehealth services is particularly relevant for college and university student population, who have seen changes to their housing and living situations and may be using telehealth as they learn remotely.

 While many states have implemented temporary reciprocity or other relief, there is no uniform guidance.
 Currently, health professions must maintain a license in each state they practice or work through each state's regulations to treat patients.
 Telehealth has become vital during this crisis for continuing patient care and providers need the ability to continue that care as patients relocate.
-At the same time, state actions have been varied, inconsistent and time-limited.
+At the same time, state actions have been varied, inconsistent and time limited.
 Many of the temporary exemptions put in place amid the pandemic have or are due to expire.
-As students prepare to leave campus for Thanksgiving, in many cases not returning until the spring, we believe it is crucial to address this issue in a timely manner.
+We believe it is crucial to address this issue in a timely manner.